-David joined The Loomis Communities in January 2013.
-His career serving older adults spans over two decades.
-He has served as Chief Financial Officer for several continuing care retirement communities, most recently at Montereau, Inc., in Tulsa, Oklahoma.
-He also served as Director of Continuing Care for LeadingAge, was a member of the Financial Advisory Panel of the Continuing Care Accreditation Commission (now known as CARF) and has been a frequent presenter at LeadingAge conferences.
-He has a Bachelor of Business Administration degree from Baylor University and a Master of Divinity degree from Emory University.
-David has two grown sons.
+Lauren joined the Loomis Communities in January 2013.
+Her career serving older adults spans over two decades.
+She has served as Chief Financial Officer for several continuing care retirement communities, most recently at Montereau, Inc., in Tulsa, Oklahoma.
+She also served as Director of Continuing Care for LeadingAge, was a member of the Financial Advisory Panel of the CCAC (Continuing Care Accreditation Commission) and is a frequent presenter at LeadingAge conferences.
+She has a BA from Baylor University and a Master of Divinity from Emory University.
+Lauren has two grown sons.

 Marge has been CFO since January 1993; from 1990 – 93 she was Financial Manager.
 She is a Certified Public Accountant, and worked in a local accounting firm for eight years before joining The Loomis Communities.
 She chairs a panel of the Fund Distribution Committee for the United Way, is a member of the Holyoke Rotary Club, and serves on the Capital Projects Planning Committee for the City of West Springfield.
 She has a bachelor’s degree from the University of Massachusetts, and an MBA from Western New England College.
 She lives in West Springfield with her husband, Paul.
 Marge has two daughters, one who graduated from college and works in West Springfield, Massachusetts and one still attending college.